Sexually Harassed by a Client but Employer Won't Take Action

 In all of these occurrences, the employer is obligated under the Civil Rights Act of 1964 and subsequent legislation to protect the employee, investigate the allegations, and put a stop to any sexual harassment, or any other type of harassment.
 West Virginia laws also apply.

-If you are a victim of sexual harassment by a client, customer, or other third party who frequents your workplace in or around Charleston, West Virginia, contact us at Atkinson & Polak, PLLC.
+If you are a victim of sexual harassment by a client, customer, or other third party who frequents your workplace in or around Charleston, West Virginia, contact us at Atkinson & Frampton, PLLC.
 We are employment law attorneys who understand all pertinent state and federal laws pertaining to workplace sexual harassment, and we will help you exercise your rights to have a harassment-free work experience.
 Our team proudly serves clients throughout the state, including Morgantown, Huntington, Beckley, Martinsburg, and Parkersburg.

 Understanding Workplace Sexual Harassment